juliansantosinfo/cnpjinfo/README.md

 # cnpjinfo

-**cnpjinfo** is a library for obtaining cnpj information via scraping from the cnpj.info website.
+**cnpjinfo** is a library for obtaining cnpj information via scraping from the receitaws website.